citp/privacy-policy-historical/f/fa/fas/fashionmodeldirectory.com.md

-> *The following text is extracted and transformed from the fashionmodeldirectory.com privacy policy that was archived on 2006-12-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061207071723id_/http%3A//www.fashionmodeldirectory.com/info/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fashionmodeldirectory.com privacy policy that was archived on 2007-06-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070611115615id_/http%3A//www.fashionmodeldirectory.com/info/privacy) for the most accurate reproduction.*

-# FashionModelDirectory.com
+# The Fashion Model Directory (FMD) - FashionModelDirectory.com

 | [](https://web.archive.org/models)| [](https://web.archive.org/models)
 ---|---